 Issuers also have specific obligations where they intend to offer debt or participatory securities to the public.
-Prior to offering those securities, the Act requires issuers to appoint a trustee (for debt securities) or a statutory supervisor (for participatory securities) and to enter into and register a trust deed or participation deed for those securities.
+Prior to offering those securities, the Financial Markets Supervisors Act 2011 requires issuers to appoint a supervisor (for debt securities or participatory securities).
+Issuers are also required to enter into and register a trust deed or participation deed for those securities.

 Obligation to prepare offering documents

 Generally, issuers may not allot (or sell) securities to the public unless: